itom-project/itom/docs/userDoc/source/02_installation/build_documentation.rst

     latex -> creates a pdf-document using latex.
 You need to have latex installed on your computer

 The output of all build processes are located in the folder **docs/userDoc/build/<buildername>**.
 The locations of the Windows html-help generator or the latex interpreter are detected when running **CMake** for the |itom|-project.
-Then, the absolute pathes to these tools are automatically inserted into the script **create_doc.py**.
+The absolute pathes to these tools are automatically inserted into the script **create_doc.py**.

 Show documentation in |itom|